JasonYao/JasonYao.github.io/content/about.md

 one please save both of us some time and send me your favorite food recipe instead, with no expectations that I'll respond to inquiries.

+I'm also not open to relocating from New York city, mostly because NYC and Montreal are the only places to get an actually good bagel.

 ## The part where I'm supposed to brag or something i dunno
 For a "Top Hits" of my work: